- Cold calling is dead

 And as long as you have that attitude, cold calling will be dead to you.
-Which means your career as a sales person is limited along with your earning potential.
+This means your career as a salesperson is limited along with your earning potential.

 Yeah, yeah, I know.
-Smart marketers are using the Facey Bookey to go live, to drive to a VSL on a squeeze page with a pixel to retarget to a trip wire to a self-liquidating offer to an ascension model and a continuity plan with a drip sequence with mobile-responsive forms with domain masking and SMS sequences with artificial intelligence running bots that build followers so you have someone to watch your Faceby Bookey Live...
+Smart marketers are using the Facey Bookey to go live, to drive to a VSL on a squeeze page with a pixel to retarget to a tripwire to a self-liquidating offer to an ascension model and a continuity plan with a drip sequence with mobile-responsive forms with domain masking and SMS sequences with artificial intelligence running bots that build followers so you have someone to watch your Facey Bookey Live...

 And that can and does work, BUT...

 - It takes time.

 - It takes split testing and segmentation and frequency and...and...and...